 Sharon Williams, Regional Coordinator

 Kerry Cousins, Family Breaks & Helping Hands Coordinator

 Kerry first found MACS when her son, Tyler, was diagnosed with coloboma at 6 weeks old.
 After googling coloboma she found MACS and some much-needed support.
 Kerry became a volunteer Caravan Coordinator for MACS in September 2017, once all her children started full time education.
 She really enjoyed giving back to MACS and in January 2018 she joined us as a member of staff.
 Kerry is working to ensure that all families get the support they need through financial aid and respite breaks.

 Caitlin joined MACS as IT Administrator in January 2019 but her family has been a member of MACS since before she was born, her elder brother Luke having microphthalmia.
 Caitlin works part time around her studies at York St. John University and before working for MACS volunteered for the charity on a regular basis.

 Robbie Crow, Chair

-Robbie is a keen traditional musician, a sailor, and a blogger for The Huffington Post.
+Robbie is a keen traditional musician and a sailor.

 Jenny Lupton, Secretary